STEADY GREEN ON

 Possible Causes

-Open thermostat wiring between R and W, Thermostat set to OFF or wrong mode, Blown low-voltage fuse on control board, Broken R wire or loose connection at control board
+Open thermostat wiring between R and W, the thermostat set to OFF or the wrong mode, a blown low-voltage fuse on the control board, or a broken R wire or loose connection at the control board.

 How to Fix / Troubleshooting